Porn star Stormy Daniels described affair with Donald Trump in 2011 magazine interview

 “She says, ‘Well picture this, Donald Trump chasing me around the bedroom in his tighty whities,” Evans told Kelly.
 “Isn’t something that you forget.”

-Following Evans’ appearance on TODAY, Cohen, Trump's lawyer, released a statement to NBC News.
-“There rumors have circulated time and again since 2011," the statement said.
+Following Evans’ appearance on "Today," Cohen, Trump's lawyer, released a statement to NBC News.
+“There rumors have circulated time and again since 2011," Cohen said.
 "Once again, President Trump vehemently denies any such occurrence, as has Ms. Daniels.”
 But, notably, Cohen did not deny paying Daniels to keep quiet.

-According to InTouch, Daniels said her affair with the future president began after Trump invited her to dinner and she showed up at his hotel room where she was met by a bodyguard named "Keith."
+According to InTouch, Daniels said her affair with Trump began after he invited her to dinner and she showed up at his hotel room where she was met by a bodyguard named "Keith."
 Trump did have a bodyguard named Keith Schiller who left the White House in September.

 Inside the hotel room, Daniels allegedly said she found Trump sprawled out on a couch in pajama pants and watching TV.